 - Introduction:

 -Advocates of using images in worship regularly bow down before statues, icons, and images of Christian figures, kissing at the feet of the statues, and praying to them.
-Some professing Christians will even be rolling in front of statues, showering flowers on them, lighting candles before them, carrying statues in procession, and changing the clothing on them daily.
+Some even roll in front of statues, shower flowers on them, light candles before them, carry statues in procession, and change the clothing on them daily.
 In Roman Catholic churches, there are several paintings of Jesus, Mary, Peter, and canonized saints.
-In short, there is an abundance of religious iconography.
+There is an abundance of religious iconography.

 - The Case Against The Use Of Statues, Images, And Relics In Worship: